This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

-Monona Rossol mentions that this may qualify as a "nusiance dust" which does have thresholds for exposure and best practices associated with it.
+Monona Rossol specifically mentions the thresholds specified for the dust.
+It qualifies as a "nusiance dust" which does have thresholds for exposure and best practices associated with it.
 Her work can be found here.
 Treat all pigments and paints with studio safety protocols.
+Some grades of PV15 may be FDA approved, be sure to check certifications.

 Tinting